Go Fund Lilliput Records on Milwaukee’s East Side

 Current Exclusive Company employees Tanner Musgrove and Brian Kirk are spearheading the effort.
 Musgrove shares the timeline of how everything started.

 “We found out Feb.
-4 that the chain was closing,” she said about The Exclusive Company.
-“It gave us ample time to figure out a game plan … at first, I was really heartbroken that they were shutting down the stores but that then became fuel to actually do something.”
+4 that the store was closing,” she said about The Exclusive Company.
+“It gave us ample time to figure out a game plan … at first, I was really heartbroken that they were shutting down the store but that then became fuel to actually do something.”

 She was concerned that the closing would leave a void in Milwaukee alone.
 “We just couldn’t stand to see that,” she continued.
 “Me and the current manager, Brian, got together and decided that we wanted to buy the inventory, which then led to us buying the actual building.”